 322 freshman-and for the second year in a row maintained a freshman wait list.

-"Students are attracted to our high quality educational programs at Westminster and confident that they will get the best value for their money," says George Wolf, Vice President and Dean of Enrollment Services at Westminster. ""Our mission to develop leaders in a global community is resonating with student and parents alike as they look at Westminster.
+"Students are attracted to our high quality educational programs at Westminster and confident that they will get the best value for their money," says George Wolf, Vice President and Dean of Admissions at Westminster. ""Our mission to develop leaders in a global community is resonating with student and parents alike as they look at Westminster.
 They find our academic, athletic and student life programs appealing and successful."

 Wolf emphasizes that major recognitions from all national organizations that rank colleges and universities is helping to spread the good news about what an attractive education choice Westminster is.